 Potential Benefits & Risks of Treatment

 The process of therapy can involve much comfort and growth, but it may also include difficult, challenging, and even painful emotions and relational experiences.
 Treatment benefits, while likely, cannot be guaranteed.
-Every client’s experience in therapy is different and the results of treatment can vary greatly.
+Every client's experience in therapy is different and the results of treatment can vary greatly.
 As the work of therapy is inherently a partnership, the outcome is dependent on what all participants contribute.
 My aim is to use my education and clinical experience to effectively work with you toward your treatment goals.
 You have a right to participate in your treatment decisions, to seek a second opinion, to file a complaint with your State’s Board without retaliation, and to refuse treatment.

 Statement Authorizing Consent for Self and/or Minor's Treatment

 I understand the above information regarding the nature and limitations of the professional counseling relationship.
 I understand that copies of any documents containing my signature are available upon my request and that I can access the most updated information regarding treatment policies online at www.susiemorganlmft.com.